-Since Private Oncternal's inception in 2013, we have devoted most of our resources to organizing and staffing, business planning, raising capital, acquiring product candidates and securing related intellectual property rights and advancing our cirmtuzumab and TK216 clinical development programs.
-Under research subaward agreements between us and UC San Diego, we are eligible to receive approximately \$14.0 million in development milestones throughout the award project period, estimated to be from October 1, 2017 to March 31, 2022.
-Through December 31, 2020, we have funded our operations primarily through: (i) gross proceeds of \$125.0 million from the issuance of common stock, (ii) gross proceeds of \$49.0 million from the issuance of convertible preferred stock, (iii) receipt of \$11.6 million in subaward grant payments received from UC San Diego, and (iv) cash proceeds of \$18.3 million received in connection with the closing of the Merger described in Part I, Item 1, "Merger" of this Annual Report.
-As of December 31, 2020, we had cash and cash equivalents of \$116.7 million.
+Since the inception of privately-held Oncternal Therapeutics, Inc. in 2013, we have devoted most of our resources to organizing and staffing, business planning, raising capital, acquiring product candidates and securing related intellectual property rights and advancing our zilovertamab and ONCT-216 clinical development programs as well as our ONCT-808 and ONCT-534 preclinical programs.
+Under research subaward agreements between us and UC San Diego, we received \$14.5 million in development milestones during the award project period from October 1, 2017 to March 31, 2022.
+Through December 31, 2022, we have funded our operations primarily through: (i) gross proceeds of \$135.0 million from the issuance of common stock, (ii) gross proceeds of \$49.0 million from the issuance of convertible preferred stock that was subsequently converted into common stock, (iii) receipt of \$14.5 million in subaward grant payments received from UC San Diego as well as \$1.2 million received from the National Institutes of Health, or NIH, and (iv) cash proceeds of \$18.3 million received in connection with the closing of the merger with GTx, Inc. in June 2019, or the GTx Merger.
+As of December 31, 2022, we had cash, cash equivalents and short-term investments of \$63.7 million and no debt.

 We have incurred net losses in each year since inception.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our current or future product candidates.
-Our net losses were \$17.2 million and \$34.2 million (including \$18.1 million related to nonrecurring merger costs) for the years ended December 31, 2020 and 2019, respectively.
-As of December 31, 2020, we had an accumulated deficit of \$82.8 million.
-Substantially all of our net losses have resulted from costs incurred in connection with: (i) advancing our research and development programs, (ii) general and administrative costs associated with our operations, including the costs associated with operating as a public company, and (iii) in-process research and development costs associated with the Merger.
+Our net loss was \$44.2 million for the year ended December 31, 2022.
+As of December 31, 2022, we had an accumulated deficit of \$158.3 million.
+Substantially all of our net losses have resulted from costs incurred in connection with: (i) advancing our research and development programs, (ii) general and administrative costs associated with our operations, including the costs associated with operating as a public company, and (iii) in-process research and development costs associated with the GTX Merger.
 We expect to continue to incur significant and increasing operating losses for at least the next several years.
 We expect that our expenses and capital funding requirements will increase substantially in connection with our ongoing activities, particularly if and as we:

-- advance cirmtuzumab through clinical development in multiple indications, with a primary focus in MCL; - generate clinical proof-of-concept data with TK216 in Ewing sarcoma, an orphan pediatric cancer indication; - advance our ROR1-targeting CAR-T therapy candidate to clinical development, initially in hematological cancers and then in solid tumors; - respond to the impacts of the COVID-19 pandemic, which has slowed enrollment into our clinical trials; - evaluate cirmtuzumab in additional ROR1-positive solid tumors; - evaluate TK216 in additional tumors with ETS fusion proteins or overexpression; - continue to develop additional product candidates; - acquire or in-license other product candidates and technologies; - maintain, expand and protect our intellectual property portfolio; - establish a commercial manufacturing source and secure supply chain capacity sufficient to provide commercial quantities of any product candidates for which we may obtain regulatory approval; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain regulatory approval; and - add operational, financial and management information systems and personnel, including personnel to support our planned product development and future commercialization efforts, as well as to support our transition to a public reporting company.
+- advance zilovertamab, through clinical development in multiple indications, with an initial focus in MCL; - advance ONCT-808 into clinical development, initially in hematological malignancies; - advance ONCT-534 into clinical development, initially in castration resistant prostate cancer; - respond to the impacts of the COVID-19 pandemic, which has slowed enrollment into our clinical trials and impacted our supply chain activities: - evaluate zilovertamab in additional ROR1-positive hematologic malignancies and solid tumors; - continue to develop additional product candidates; acquire or in-license other product candidates and technologies; - maintain, expand and protect our intellectual property portfolio; - establish a commercial manufacturing source and secure supply chain capacity sufficient to provide commercial quantities of any product candidates for which we may obtain regulatory approval; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain regulatory approval; and - add operational, financial and management information systems and personnel, including personnel to support our planned product development and future commercialization efforts.